 UCAS Personal StatementThe personal statement is an important part of the selection process and assessment of this is detailed within the School Selection Procedures.

 Standard Entry RequirementsAll candidates are required to have 7 GCSEs at grade C or above including English/Welsh language, Maths and a science.
 Scottish, Irish and International applicants must offer equivalent GCSE qualifications.

 In addition to the GCSE requirements applicants are expected to have achieved:

-Typical A-level offer - AAB to include B in Biology (General Studies, Critical Thinking and Citizenship are not acceptable at GCE AS or A2 level.
+Typical A-level offer - AAB to include B in Biology (General Studies, Critical Thinking and Citizenship are not acceptable at GCE AS or A2 level).